pgr3791/Screencast-Keys/docs/tutorial.md

 ## Preferences

 In addition to the above options, some options are located at Perferences.
-You can also update this add-on from there.
+You can also update this add-on from Preferences.

 ### Panel Location